top of page

 Fact: Most patients walk within 24 hours and return to normal life in weeks.

-A common fear is that people become dependent on support or “never walk the same way again.”
+A common fear is that individuals become dependent on support or “never walk the same way again.”
 This is false.
 With early physiotherapy and minimally invasive techniques, patients are encouraged to stand and walk the next day.

 Within 4–6 weeks, most resume daily activities such as driving, climbing stairs, and household work.
 Many even return to sports like swimming, cycling, or golf after recovery.